simonchen/JDDJ_Reverse/README.md

     return i.enc.Hex.stringify(c)
 }
 ```
-What the code lines will do is:
+What the code lines do is:

-- The each of parameters in URL will be sorted by parementer name (alphabetic)
+- The each of parameters in URL will be sorted by parementer name - alphabetic
 - Populates an array of those parameter values.
 - Getting a string by concatenating all sorted parameter values in the array with '&' separator.
 - Generating a hash value to the string by [HmacSHA256](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.hmacsha256?view=net-5.0)